youngboy/engine-docs/source/setup-standalone.md

   // Tell the Proxy on what port to listen, and which paths should
   // be treated as GraphQL instead of transparently proxied as raw HTTP.
   // You can leave out the frontend section if you want: the default for
-  // 'port' is process.env.PORT, and the default for graphqlPaths is
+  // 'port' is process.env.PORT, and the default for endpoints is
   // ['/graphql'].
   frontends: [{
     port: 3000,
-    graphqlPaths: ['/api/graphql'],
+    endpoints: ['/api/graphql'],
   }],
 });